 New & Used Lamborghini Aventador: In Depth

-The Lamborghini Aventador is the largest and most expensive model in the Lamborghini lineup.
-It’s available as either a two-seat coupe or roadster with a flashy design and breathtaking performance.
-The Aventador does everything in hyper mode, from its style to its sub-three 0-60 time.
+The Lamborghini Aventador is the largest and most expensive model in the Lamborghini range.
+It’s available as either a two-seat coupe or roadster with a flamboyant design and exceptional performance.
+The Aventador does everything in hyper mode, from its design to its sub-three 0-60 time.

 For more details on the 2013 Lamborghini Aventador, read our review.